-As you see, it is important to indicate clearly in your own work where you have included the work of others.
+It is important to indicate clearly in your own work where you have included the work of others.
 In Computer Science this could include reuse of designs and programs as well as copying or quoting text.
 Make sure you understand how to acknowledge the work of others in all your submissions.
-Ignorance of how to do this is not a valid defense.
+Ignorance of how to do this is not a valid defence.